 Resumption of Assistance for Impacted Families

-1. HACC will document the names of every Family terminated from the Section 8 program due to insufficient funding and maintain these names on a Waiting List.
-When funding is available, HACC will offer vouchers to these Families before Applicants on the Section 8 Housing Choice Voucher Waiting List.
+1. HACC will document the names of every Family terminated from the HCVHCVP due to insufficient funding and maintain these names on a Waiting List.
+When funding is available, HACC will offer vouchers to these Families before Applicants on the HCVHousing Choice Voucher Waiting List.

 2. HACC will initially resume housing assistance for Families with cancelled HAP contracts followed by Families with vouchers withdrawn before contracts were initiated.